kech-app/ashx/README.md

 - ashx-vscode-extension : see https://ballerina.io/

 ## Project Roadmap
-- 2024: Build early products 2024
+- 2024: Build early products 2024 - Bootstrapping (Me and whoever is interested)
-- 2025: Get absorbed by ash project
+- 2025: Get absorbed by ash project - Delegate implementation and ownership to ash authors
-- 2025: Support AshX integration in commercial projects (kech.app can be a first customer)
+- 2025: Support AshX integration in commercial projects - Monetization
-- 2026: Design by comity
+- 2026: Design by comity - Stabilisation and sustainability